• Skip to primary navigation

 What are Dried Scallops?

 Dried scallops are also known as conpoy.
-In Chinese, they're Jiang Yao Zhu 江瑤柱 (traditional) 江瑶柱 (simplified) or Gan Bei 乾貝 (traditional) 干贝 (simplified.))
-Basically, they are scallops that have been dried to preserve them.
-Thanks to their abundant umami, they're often used as "natural stock cubes" in Chinese cooking.
+In Chinese, they're Jiang Yao Zhu 江瑤柱 (traditional)/ 江瑶柱 (simplified) or Gan Bei 乾貝 (traditional)/ 干贝 (simplified.))
+Basically, they are scallops that have been dried to remove the moisture content and preserve them.

 How To Use

-Dried scallops are very hard- almost like small rocks!
-Like other types of dried seafood such as dried abalone and dried oysters, they need to be rehydrated before using.
+Like other types of dried seafood used in Chinese cuisine, such as dried fish maw, dried sea cucumber, dried abalone and dried oysters, they need to be rehydrated before using.

 Where To Buy

-Larger scallops also cost more than small pieces.
+They come in a variety of sizes: larger scallops also cost more than small pieces.
 The cheapest are those that have been broken into bits.
 (For many recipes such as congee or XO sauce, you can just buy the broken scallops as they're cheaper and will be shredded later anyway.)

 If you find the dried scallop price shocking, click here for how to make conpoy at home!